-Portage Lake's June data yielded values between 19 and 37, in late July between 19 and 40 and in September between 17 and 39 (Table 12).
-In general, these values rate Portage Lake as oligotrophic to mesotrophic.
-Characteristics associated with oligotrophic to meso-oligotrophic lakes are low nutrient levels, clear water and low productivity. dissolved oxygen levels typically occur and survival of cold water fish is possible.
+Portage Lake's June data yielded values between 28 and 39, in late July between 30 and 43 and in September between 30 and 48 (Table 12).
+All of these values are considerable higher than 2020 results.
+In general, these values rate Portage Lake as mesotrophic.
+Characteristics associated with oligotrophic to meso- oligotrophic lakes are low nutrient levels, clear water and low productivity.
+High dissolved oxygen levels typically occur and survival of cold water fish is possible.
 Mesotrophic lakes tend to have moderate nutrient levels, clear water and moderate productivity.
 Rooted plants are abundant and the lake can still support a cold water fishery.
 As the picture to the right shows, eutrophic lakes (not Portage Lake at this time, but given for comparison) have high nutrient levels, turbid water, algae blooms are likely and sometimes severe.
 Plants are abundant and dissolved oxygen is often depleted from bottom waters, restricting fish populations to warm water species.

-Table 10: 2020 Trophic State Index (TSI) Values
+Table 10: 2021 Trophic State Index (TSI) Values